rmssantos/examsimcreator/README.md

 2. Drag a `dump.json` file anywhere on the homepage
 3. The exam is imported and stored in `localStorage`
 4. A card appears immediately (may show generic metadata)

+You can also drop `.zip` exam packs.
+The simulator will read `dump.json`/`metadata.json` automatically and remind you to copy any bundled images into `user-content/exams/<examId>/images/`.

 ---